varnishcache/varnish-cache/doc/sphinx/installation/platformnotes.rst

 Otherwise, consider creating a ``tmpfs`` mountpoint at *workdir*, or configure *workdir* on an existing ``tmpfs``.

+The ``tmpfs`` for *workdir* should be mounted with Transparent Hugepage disabled.
+Consider mounting the working directory with the ``huge=never`` mount option if that is not the default.

 Note: Very valid reasons exist for *not* following this recommendation, if you know what you are doing.